omicsNLP/Auto-CORPus/README.md

-Requires python 3.6+
+*Requires python 3.6+*

-AutoCORPus recognises 3 tyes of file which are:
+**AutoCORPus recognises 3 tyes of file which are:**

-- Full text HTML documents covering the entire aticle
+- Full text HTML documents covering the entire article
 - HTML files which describe a single table
 - Images of tables.
 (WIP, still in Alpha, see Alpha section below)